-Students preparing a project or a thesis must write a proposal and gain approval from three committee members (two for the professional master's project) via signatures on the SOJC Proposal Approval Form, which is available online at journalism.uoregon.edu/students/grad/graduate-student-forms/.
+Students preparing a project or a thesis must write a proposal and gain approval from three committee members using the SOJC Proposal Approval Form, which is available online at journalism.uoregon.edu/students/grad/graduate-student-forms/.
 Your proposal and committee must be approved before work on your project or thesis begins and before you can earn credits for the thesis or project.
 Most students have approval by the start of spring term of their first year.

 All committee members (see also Thesis and Project Committee below) receive and approve your written proposal, using the Proposal Approval Form.
 This protects you from having a person on your committee who does not fully understand or support your work.
-Examples of past proposals are available on-line.
-You are encouraged to review them.
 Don't forget to obtain human subjects compliance approval if you are planning a thesis or project involving human subjects.
-See humansubjects.uoregon.edu for details.
+See humansubjects.gov/ uoregon.edu for details.